asleshamohanty/medivault/README.md

 # Medivault

 Medivault is a healthcare management system designed to provide a secure and user-friendly platform for managing patient data, doctor dashboards, medication reminders, and patient interactions.
-This project integrates modern technologies like React, Vite, and Tailwind CSS for the front end, and uses **Flask** for the backend and **PostgreSQL** as the database. \n
+This project integrates modern technologies like React, Vite, and Tailwind CSS for the front end, and uses **Flask** for the backend and **PostgreSQL** as the database.<br>
 This project is _ongoing_.

 ## Features